 - The applicant's ability to carry out the proposed work (e.g., adequate staff and/or volunteers, partnerships, etc.).

 Grantees will be requested to collect and provide data related to the:

 - Amount and types of resources raised to meet the 1:1 match requirement to support this project/program from sources other than Potlatch Fund.

 - Number of youth, adults, and Elders / culture keepers served.

-- Collect, and report back on, a self-determined quantitative method of measuring the success of the community language assessment project overall.
+- Collect, and report back on, a self-determined quantitative method of assessing the success of the grant.

 - Tell the story (through videos, photos and/or written narrative) of how the grant helped meet the stated goals listed above.